cherry-10/Data-Visualization/README.md

    ```

 2. Browse the `notebooks/` folder for Python code and visualizations.
-3. View Tableau dashboards in the `tableau/` folder.
-4. Check the `visuals/` folder for static images of graphs.
+3. Check the `visuals/` folder for static images of graphs.

 ---